Modern Radio Laboratories ®

 MRL Battery Holder

 MRL made secondary coil on the left.
-Original MRL battery holder has a pencil mark near the mounting hole.
+The original MRL battery holder on the right has a pencil mark near the mounting hole.

 FRONT PANEL